 Let me explain.
 I got into the voiceover business much the same way most of us did – doing commercials.
 I had been in radio, and it was a simple, natural step.
 However, it took me years to realize that I sounded like a guy in radio doing commercials.
 Once I got that fixed, I soon realized that there are some types of commercials I just wasn’t good at.
 So, I began focusing on a handful of categories.
 As that business grew, I soon realized that the revenue cycles could be tough on the checkbook.
 About that time a local producer was needing a Spanish voice for some corporate training stuff.
 The more I got into that, the more I realized that it was something I was pretty good at.
 And that launched my eLearning genre.

-Now, I have three genres that I focus on: commercials, eLearning and network programing.
-And the revenue flow from those three sources produce a fairly balanced and consistent income, along with great potential for growth.
+Now, I have four genres that I focus on: Automotive, Infomercials, eLearning/corporate narrations, and TV & Radio programing.
+And the revenue flow from those sources produce a fairly balanced and consistent income, along with great potential for growth.

 Fourthly, get the word out.
 Nobody bought something they didn’t know about.